 C409.4.3 Energy display.
-For each building subject to Section C409.2 and C409.3, either a readily accessible and visible display in a location with ready access, or a web page or other electronic document accessible available to building management or to a third-party energy data analysis service for access shall be provided in the building accessible available for access by building operation and management personnel.
+For each building subject to Section C409.2 and C409.3, either a readily accessible and visible display, or a web page or other electronic document accessible to building management or to a third-party energy data analysis service shall be provided in the building accessible by building operation and management personnel.
 The display shall graphically provide the current energy consumption rate for each whole building energy source, plus each end use category, as well as the average and peak values for any day, week or year.